Updated: Feb 11

 We all know plastic water bottles suck.
 I'm someone who will refill one several times but that still doesn't make them good.
 Sure, we could splurge a little and buy a hydro flask and a Brita or something but there will be times where you need to take something on the go and maybe don’t want to have to hold on to it.
 Which brings me to..
 JUST Water.

-According to their bottles, JUST cartons of made of 82% renewable content which means 74% less carbon emissions than a plastic bottle.
+According to their bottles, JUST cartons are made of 82% renewable content which means 74% less carbon emissions than a plastic bottle.
 They also pay 6x the municipal water rate to put money back into the local economy.
 They are a lot more expensive than regular cases of water but you can reuse them a lot.
 I refill them over and over.
 Also, if you're in a household with multiple people they have a space to write your name on the bottle so you don’t get them mixed up!

 5. Reusing Boxes for Poshmark